Syer10/Tachidesk/README.md

 ### All Operating Systems
 You should have The Java Runtime Environment(JRE) 8 or newer and a modern browser installed.
 Also an internet connection is required as almost everything this app does is downloading stuff.

-Download the latest jar release from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases).
+Download the latest jar release from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases) (**Note: `Tachidesk-X.Y.Z-rxxx-no-webUI.jar` is probably not the version that you want!**)

 Double click on the jar file or run `java -jar Tachidesk-vX.Y.Z-rxxx.jar` from a Terminal/Command Prompt window to run the app which will open a new browser window automatically.
 Also the System Tray Icon is your friend if you need to open the browser window again or close Tachidesk.